 The best way to combat disappointment is to manage our own expectations.
-It is admirable to see the best in people, but we also need to be careful not to mix the ideal version of them to the version of them that they show to us.
+It is admirable to see the best in people, but we also need to be careful not to mix the ideal version of them with the version that they show to us.

 Or better yet, have realistic expectations in the first place.
-See them as how they are, not how we want them to be.
+See them for who they are, not how we want them to be.
 The more we set our expectations based on how people really are, the less disappointed we become.
-In turn, this will also make you a better friend.

 Observe behavior patterns and ask yourself the following questions:

 - Has this person let me down before?
 What was the context of that situation?

 - Did I merely expect them to act that way towards me, or did I communicate my expectations towards them?

 - Shall I continue to invest in a relationship with this person if they continuously set me up for disappointment in the first place?